Skip to content

 • Safe operational defaults: a per-request socket timeout (Slowloris mitigation) on by default; fail-closed path resolution (404, never a 403 leak).

 These are all send_header/stdlib calls — zero-dep — and on by default, with a --no-security-headers escape hatch.
-This principle does not promise production hardening: rate limiting, WAF behavior, DoS resistance, and CSRF frameworks remain out of scope (Principle 1) — the honest posture is "safe defaults for trusted networks; front it with a reverse proxy for exposure."
+This principle alone does not establish production readiness.
+Production also requires the bounded-resource, lifecycle, observability, renewal, and assurance gates in Principle 1 and the production-edge checklist.
 Like Principle 1a, it is subordinate to Principle 0: every default here is reachable with the standard library alone.

 2. File server, not framework — scope discipline

-servery serves a directory.
-It does not help you build an application.
+servery serves a directory or hosts one operator-provided WSGI/ASGI application.
+It does not help you build that application.

 • Internal abstractions (our own listing template, our own upload parser) are fine.
 Exposing them as an extension surface for building apps is not.